boazbk/tcs/OLD_lec_03_computation.md

 Let $F:\{0,1\}^n \rightarrow \{0,1\}^m$.
 We say that _$P$ computes $F$_ if for every $x\in \{0,1\}^n$, if $y=F(x)$ then $conf_s(P,x)=(s,\sigma)$ where $\sigma(Y_j) = y_j$ for every $j\in [m]$.
 >
-For every $s\in \N$, we define $SIZE(s)$ to be the set of all functions that are computable by a NAND program of at most $s$ lines.
+For every $s\in \N$, we define $SIZE(s)$ to be the set of all functions that are computable by a NAND-CIRC program of at most $s$ lines.

 > # { .pause }
 The formal specification of any programming language, no matter how simple, is often cumbersome, and the definitions above are no exception.
-You should go back and read them and make sure that you understand why they correspond to our informal description of computing a function via NAND programs.
+You should go back and read them and make sure that you understand why they correspond to our informal description of computing a function via NAND-CIRC programs.
-From this point on, we will not distinguish between the representation of  a NAND program in terms of lines of codes, and its representation as a tuple $P=(V,X,Y,L)$.
+From this point on, we will not distinguish between the representation of  a NAND-CIRC program in terms of lines of codes, and its representation as a tuple $P=(V,X,Y,L)$.

 Let $XOR_n:\{0,1\}^n \rightarrow \{0,1\}$ be the function that maps $x\in \{0,1\}^n$ to $\sum_{i=0}^n x_i (\mod 2)$.
-The NAND program we presented above yields a proof of the following theorem
+The NAND-CIRC program we presented above yields a proof of the following theorem

 > # {.theorem title="Computing XOR" #xortwothm}
 $XOR_2 \in SIZE(4)$